echalmers/DataAnalysisTools/README.md

 DataAnalysisTools
 =================

 This repository contains a few C# tools I have written and found useful in different predictive modelling tasks.
-There are three main contributions here:
+There are several main contributions here:

 1) Modelling